Bouazizi-Aunia/BigDataHadoop/demonetization_analysis/README.md

 Follow the below steps for successfulling this project.

 ```
-# Create directory in HDFS to store csv and rating dictionary file
+# Create directory in HDFS to store csv and rating dictioy file

 $ hadoop fs -mkdir /demion_analysis